 Hamburg's rapid transit system has earned a reputation of being one of the most reliable in both Germany and Europe.

 The U-Bahn in Hamburg is run by the HHA (Hamburger Hochbahn-Aktiengesellschaft "Hamburg Elevated Train Joint-Stock Company", which also runs most of the city's buses), and even though the train stations are marked with the usual German sign of a white "U" on a blue square meaning Untergrundbahn, Hamburgers refer to it as the Hochbahn.
 Most of the tracks are above ground and some of the oldest parts of the net are in fact elevated lines.
 The S-Bahn (Stadtschnellbahn "Urban rapid rail"), as in other German cities, is run by Deutsche Bahn, the German railway company.
 The U-Bahn, the S-Bahn, some smaller privately-owned suburban trains (numbered A1-A3), the buses and the harbour ferries (Hafenfähren) all belong to the Hamburger Verkehrsverbund ("Hamburg Transport Association"), which means that if you buy a day ticket for the system you can ride by train, bus, and boat.
+And the HVV area is huge - more than ten times as large as Hamburg - a full area ticket will bring you (as 2019) from the North Sea (read Cuxhaven) nearly to the Baltic Sea (one mile before Lübeck, where another Verkehrsverbund gets in the way).
+A printed version of the timetable book (city area only!) can serve as an emergency brake pad for a bus.
 The S-Bahn first opened in Hamburg in 1907, the first U-Bahn line in 1912.

 The original U-Bahn/Hochbahn formed a circle that ran and runs partly above and below ground (the stations now all belong to the modern line U3), with two notable stretches built as elevated railways on iron stilts.
 One of them is the showpiece of the system and a tourist attraction in its own right: starting from Rathaus station, you emerge from the underground part in an elegant curve on the steepest incline in German rapid transport, and the route becomes an elevated railway above a street and a canal.
 Then, through Rödingsmarkt, Baumwall and Landungsbrücken stations, the elevated track goes along the harbourside, providing a spectacular view of the port of Hamburg, before becoming an underground train again.